Halloween comes around once a year, but at some properties throughout the South, spirits roam year-round.

 There have been seven reported ghosts that have been known to haunt this resort.
 They range from a ghostly bellman who delivers bridegrooms their pressed suits to the ghost of a former president who walks the veranda at sunset.

 The hotel is home to a resident ghost named Abigail.
 Legend has it that a young woman, Abigail, said goodbye to her soldier on the Union Station train platform during World War II before he shipped off to France.
 When she arrived at the same spot to greet him on his return, she learned he was killed in action.
 Distraught, Abigail threw herself in front of a passing locomotive far below.
-The forlorn spirit of Abigail, still looking for her lost love, can reportedly be seen wandering the main terminal and her presence felt in Room 711.
+The forlorn spirit of Abigail, still looking for her lost love, can reportedly be seen wandering the main terminal and her presence is felt in Room 711.
 Now known as the Abigail Room, guests can request to stay in the haunted suite.

 Her story also lives on at the hotel's bar and restaurant in the grand lobby, Carter's with The Abigail Cocktail.
 The signature libation is made with local spirit Picker's Vodka, St. Germain, grapefruit juice, lemon and bubbles.